univention/office365/doc/README-code.md

 subscription = SubscriptionAzure(**subscription)
 ```

-Any of the objects that inherit from AzureObject can be created empty or with the attributes set.
+Any of the objects that inherit from `AzureObject` can be created empty or with the attributes set.
-Attributes are passed as keyword arguments, or you can unpack a dictionary.
+Attributes are passed as keyword arguments, or you can unpack a Python dictionary.

 Every different Azure class has different specific convenience methods.
 Some examples are: